 - Add the potatoes, zucchini, green beans and canned beans.
 Reduce the heat to maintain a gentle simmer, cover, and cook for 10 minutes.

 - Add the kale and cook about 10 minutes more, until all the vegetables are tender.

-- Off the heat, tear up the basil leaves and stir in.
+- Off the heat, stir in the basil leaves.

-- Ladle into bowls and serve, with grated cheese to pass at the table.
+- Ladle into bowls and serve, with grated (vegan) cheese to pass at the table if you like.